ricketytoc/tp/docs/UserGuide.md

 Format: `history N`
 * N specifies the number of most recent valid commands to be displayed, not inclusive of the current `history` command.
-* N must be a positive integer.
+* N must be a positive integer that is less than or equal to 1000.

 Examples:
 * `history 5` displays up to the last 5 valid user commands.